Yowie: Early reports (19th century)

-A 1987 column in The Sydney Morning Herald, columnist Margaret Jones suggest that the first reported Yowie sighting in Australian occurred as early as 1795.
+In a 1987 column in The Sydney Morning Herald, columnist Margaret Jones suggested that the first reported Yowie sighting in Australia occurred as early as 1795.

 By the 1850s, accounts of "indigenous apes" appeared in the Australian Town and Country Journal.
-The earliest account in November 1876 asked readers "Who has not heard, from the earliest settlement of the colony, the blacks speaking of some unearthly animal or inhuman creature ... namely the Yahoo-Devil Devil, or hairy man of the wood?"
+The earliest account in November 1876 alluded to reports of Aboriginal peoples recounting "some unearthly animal or inhuman creature ... namely the Yahoo-Devil Devil, or hairy man of the wood."

 In 1882, amateur naturalist Henry James McCooey claimed to have seen an "indigenous ape" on the New South Wales south coast, between Batemans Bay and Ulladulla.
 He described the creature as tailless, covered in long black hair, with reddish fur around the throat and chest.
 He estimated its height at nearly five feet tall when standing upright and noted that its small, restless eyes were partially obscured by matted hair.
 McCooey claimed to have thrown a stone at the creature, prompting it to flee.

-McCooey offered to capture an ape for the Australian Museum for a reward £40.
+McCooey offered to capture an ape for the Australian Museum for a reward of £40.
 According to researcher Robert Holden, a second outbreak of reported ape sightings appeared in 1912.

-The Yowie also appeared in Australian folklore and literature, including Donald Friend's Hillendiana, a collection of writings about the goldfields near Hill End, New South Wales, where it was described as species of bunyip.
+The Yowie also appeared in Australian folklore and literature, including Donald Friend's Hillendiana, a collection of writings about the goldfields near Hill End, New South Wales, where it was described as a species of bunyip.
 Holden also cites the appearance of the Yowie's presence in a number of Australian tall stories in the late 19th and early 20th centuries.

 20 and 21st century sightings

 Modern reports of the Yowie continue, often associated with cryptozoology investigations.

-One such case involved "Top End Yowie investigator" Andrew McGinn who claimed the death and mutilation of a pet dog near Darwin could have been the result of an attack by the mythological Yowie.
+One such case involved "Top End Yowie investigator" Andrew McGinn who claimed the death and mutilation of a pet dog near Darwin could have been the result of an attack by a Yowie.